raspberrypilearning/flower-generator/en/step_5.md

 	![screenshot](images/flower-pink.png)

-	'set colour effect' changes the colour based on the default colour of the sprite so if you didn't use orange you'll get different results.
+	`set colour effect` changes the colour based on the default colour of the sprite so if you didn't use orange you'll get different results.

 + Experiment with different numbers from 0 to 199.

 + At the moment all flowers will be the same colour.
-We can add in 'input' to 'draw flower' to choose a different colour each time we use the block.
+We can add an 'input' to `draw flower` to choose a different colour each time we use the block.

-	Right-click on the 'draw flower' definition block and choose 'edit':
+	Right-click on the `draw flower` definition block and choose 'edit':

 	![screenshot](images/flower-edit.png)